 Clinical evidence suggests that early detection of neurodegenerative diseases is critical to enhancing the effectiveness of both symptomatic and disease-modifying therapies.
-As such, we are using our MorphomerTM platform to develop complementary diagnostic products such as positron emission tomography, or PET, ligands, which are tracers that can directly measure misfolded tau and alpha-synuclein in the brain, to enable early and reliable disease diagnoses:
+As such, we are using our Morphomer[TM] platform to develop complementary diagnostic products such as positron emission tomography, or PET, ligands, which are tracers that can directly measure misfolded tau and alpha-synuclein in the brain, to enable early and reliable disease diagnoses:

-- Our tau PET imaging agent is currently in a First-in-Man study and being developed under a collaboration agreement with Piramal Imaging.
-Piramal Imaging is expecting to advance this program into Phase 1 clinical development in 2016. - We are also developing PET imaging diagnostics for diseases resulting from the misfolding of alpha-synuclein proteins, such as PD.
+- Our tau PET imaging agent is currently in a First-in-Man study (a clinical study in which a medical procedure, previously developed and assessed through in vitro or animal testing or through mathematical modelling, is tested on human subjects for the first time) and being developed under a collaboration agreement with Piramal Imaging.
+Piramal Imaging is expecting to advance this program into Phase 1 clinical development in 2016. - We are also developing PET imaging diagnostics for diseases resulting from the misfolding of alpha-synuclein proteins, such as PD. - In April 2016, we entered into a non-exclusive collaboration with Biogen International GmbH to develop PET imaging diagnostics for neurodegenerative diseases resulting from the misfolding of alpha-synuclein proteins and TDP-43, which is a protein that has been recently linked to neurodegeneration in diseases including AD, PD and amyotrophic lateral sclerosis (commonly known as ALS or Lou Gehrig's disease).